Pemba Island Tanzania Travel Guide

 Very limited.
 For those seeking lively evening entertainment, Pemba will not meet those expectations.
 Embrace the peaceful nights.

 Pemba is predominantly Muslim and conservative.
-Respect local customs regarding alcohol consumption and public behavior.
+Respect local customs regarding alcohol consumption and behavior in public.

 The shopping experience is rooted in traditional markets rather than modern boutiques.
 This section guides you through where to shop and what to acquire.